1. When and where are the next information sessions?

-7. How do I register for EdVance Co-op?
+7. How do I register for Ed-Vance Co-op?

-Mid November to the end of January.
+September to end of January*

-Mid April to the end of June.
+February to end of June*

 9. Can I use co-op credits towards my compulsory credits?

 A new Ministry of Education initiative allows you to use up to two co-op credit towards compulsory requirements in Group 1, Group 2 or Group 3.
-The rest of your co-op credits will be issued as ‘elective’ credits.
-You will need to discuss your transcript with a coop teacher.
+The rest of your co-op credits will be issued as ‘elective’ credits, You will need to discuss your transcript with a coop teacher.

-10. How many credits do I need to do the Edvance Co-op course?
+10. How many credits do I need to do the Ed-Vance Co-op course ?

 11. I already have some co-op credits, am I allowed to take more co-op?